allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 * **peak level**, which tells us how much dopamine we have at the moment or as a result of a rapid change.

 Baseline level and peak level are closely related to each other.
-Evolutionally we are prepared to go out and search for different resources, such as food, water or shelter, even though today we might use it to gain slightly different things (like a morning coffee or a salary).
+Evolutionally we are prepared to go out and search for different resources, such as food, water or shelter, even though nowadays we might use it to gain slightly different things (like a morning coffee or a salary).
 The drive to do so is provided by dopamine – which is, as we already know, a hormonal fuel of motivation.
 This mechanism is pretty old and it can be observed widely across the animal kingdom.